-403307 Banking Marketing (3 Credit Hours)
+403307 Banking Marketing

-The course focuses on application of marketing concepts and tools within the banking industry.
+The course focuses on the application of marketing concepts and tools within the banking industry.
 Strategies and plans for bank marketing in a changing environment are emphasized.

-403308 E- Commerce I (3 Credit Hours)
+403308 E-Commerce I

-This course deals with main concept and the basic foundation of e-commerce, its importance in the activation of institutional performance, key areas of electronic commerce and its role in achieving competitive advantages in the present time, such as banking, insurance, tourism, hospitals, higher education etc. ...
+This course deals with the main concept and the basic foundation of e-commerce, its importance in the activation of institutional performance, key areas of electronic commerce and its role in achieving competitive advantages in the present time, such as banking, insurance, tourism, hospitals, higher education etc. ...

-403309 : E- Commerce II (3 Credit Hours)
+403309 E-Commerce II